ajayanilkumar/PydanticAI-Cookbook/README.md

 The notebook `ResearchAnalystAgent.ipynb` aims to produce dataframes out of the results of a query.
 The results are validated, as PydanticAI provides a way to add validation functions via the *agent.result_validator* decorator.
 - This notebook can be further improved by maintaining conversation hisory.
-- Can also provide a function for combining resultant dataframes.
+- Can also improve info accuracy my using API's to data proprietors.